bencoveney/barrelsby/README.md

 - `replace` only creates barrels in directories where one already existed.
 - `branch` creates a barrel in every directory that contains other directories.

+### `-L` or `--local`

+Enable this to prevent barrels including modules that exist in the same directory, rather than recursively searching child directories.

 ### `-n [name]` or `--name [name]`

 Specifies the name to use for creating new barrels (and identifying old ones). `.ts` wil be